-If Kesha really did sing on the album, I don’t know why – Settle clearly has the pipes for it.
+If Kesha really did sing on the album (and it does kind of sound like her), I don’t know why.
+Well, I do know why – they wanted a bankable name to sell some downloads – but Settle clearly has the pipes for it.
 I’m getting ahead of myself, but observe:

 So … let’s talk about this.
 There’s a lot I don’t like about this song.
 The obvious: it’s cheesy.
 What else is there to say?
 Lyrics like “Another round of bullets hits my skin” and “Look out, ’cause here I come” are cliched enough to be groan-worthy.